 Accommodation in Amsterdam can be difficult to find, especially at a good price.
-There is always a high demand for property, and even low-quality rentals are highly sought after.
+There is a constant demand for property – even low-quality rentals are highly sought after.
 Because of this competitive housing market, most expats will find themselves renting, rather than buying.

 The cost of accommodation in Amsterdam continues to rise and this is especially the case the closer one moves to the city centre.
 For this reason, many expats choose to look for property in smaller villages outside the city.